How much money do you need to retire in Australia

 There’s a lot of us counting down to R-Day.
 In fact, in 2020 140,000 Australians retired, with their average age of retirement being only 64.3 years of age. (source)

-With general health and care facilities improving, it’s likely we’ll be living in a world in the not too distant future where it’s common to be celebrating 100th birthdays.
-That means two things: firstly, we can’t all expect to make the local paper when we raise our bat and bring up our century; second, and more importantly, we need to plan on saving for a scenario where we live for 25-30+ years without working.
+This means two things: firstly, we can’t all expect to make the local paper when we raise our bat and bring up our century; second, and more importantly, we need to plan on saving for a scenario where we live for 25-30+ years without working.

 Well that’s what we will try to help you with in this article.
 We’ll bring to light the numerous factors and considerations that you can think about and work through today.
 We’ll highlight a simple rule that you can follow, and you’ll learn a quick formula to take away and plan your finances with.